...eye solution

 I have a total phobia of flying.
 And part of my therapy is to do it--immersion.
 It's not working thus far, but, here I go again.
 Another flight.

 An important part of therapy is self-mind manipulation and role playing, so with this flight, I'm trying what the terrorists do, I play "Try to outwit TSA."
 Thank goodness, it's not that difficult because TSA is always playing catchup.
-Whatever new crime terrorists have tried, that is the punishment that the rest of us suffer for this week.
+Whatever new crime terrorists have tried, that is the punishment that the rest of us suffer for-- the freak out d'jour.

 Today I'm a stripper.
 I remove my coat, shoes, my belt, my jewelry, hat, hairclip, purse, and just when I feel totally denuded, I'm stopped.
-The guy watching just through the X-Ray portal points and excercises that flicking gesture with that commanding forefinger, "You'll have to take that off."
+The guy watching just through the X-Ray portal points at me and exercises that flicking gesture with the commanding forefinger, "You'll have to take that off."

 I look around "What?"
 I'm truly stumped, not just pretending this time.